Overview of Missouri Colleges & Schools

 There are thirteen public 4-year state universities and colleges in Missouri.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Missouri.

 Private Universities & Colleges

-In Missouri there are forty-two accredited private four-year colleges.
+In Missouri there are forty-one accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Missouri.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Missouri" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Missouri.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately thirty-one such colleges in Missouri located throughout the state.
 See a full list of Christian colleges in Missouri along with program and tuition information.